hexops/machengine.org/content/engine/gpu/errors.md

 defer fs_module.release();
 ```

+Many GPU operations, like compiling shaders, are asynchronous and are only executed later on - not immediately when the function to perform an operation is invoked.
+This is why error scopes make sense: it allows you to handle _asynchronous errors_.

 ## Debugging

 ### Naming objects

 At many points, when creating an object there is a `label` parameter or field you can specify to _name an object_.
-This is very useful in debugging, as WebGPU error messages will include the error when pointing at e.g. pipeline validation errors.
+This is very useful in debugging, as GPU error messages will include the error when pointing at e.g. pipeline validation errors.

 ### RenderDoc & other tools